chez-veronique-et-didier/website/content/english/pricing.md

 ---
-title: "Our Pricing"
+title: "Our Prices"
-description: "This is pricing for on night"
+description: "This is our price for a calm night"
-bg_image: "images/feature-bg.jpg"
+bg_image: "images/slider-bg.jpg"
 layout: "pricing"
 draft: false

 ################################ pricing ################################
 pricing:
   enable : true
-  title : "Our Services"
-  description : "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia"
   pricing_table:
   # pricing table loop
   - name : "One room"